Kamieniec Ząbkowicki

-Kamieniec Ząbkowicki (Kamenz N.S.) is a town in Ząbkowice Śląskie County, Lower Silesian Voivodeship, in south-western Poland.
+Kamieniec Ząbkowicki (Kamenz N.S.) is a town in Ząbkowice County, Lower Silesian Voivodeship, in south-western Poland.
 It is the seat of the administrative district (gmina) called Gmina Kamieniec Ząbkowicki.
-The town is an important railroad junction, located on the main line which links Wrocław with Kłodzko and Prague.
+The town is an important railway junction, located on the main line which links Wrocław with Kłodzko and Prague.
 In Kamieniec, this route crosses with the west-east connection from Jaworzyna Śląska to Kędzierzyn-Koźle.
 The village has a population of 4,200.

 The architectural and landscape ensemble, containing the local landmarks, the abbey and palace, is a Historic Monument of Poland.